-National parks are a tradition in which the United States has led the world for over 140 years.
-In all that time, fewer than 60 places in all of our states and territories have been deemed special enough to be designated with the title "National Park."
-Biscayne National Park is one of those special places - established to preserve and protect "...a rare combination of terrestrial, marine, and amphibious life in a tropical setting of great natural beauty..."
+National parks are a tradition in which the United States leads the world.
+They are America's best idea.
+Biscayne National Park is one of those special places.
+It preserves and protects a "rare combination of terrestrial, marine, and amphibious life in a tropical setting of great natural beauty."

 We Need Your Help

-- "Stay Parked After Dark!"
-This simple act can save your life, the lives of others, the environment and your pocketbook!
+- Stay parked after dark - This simple act may save your life, the lives of others, the environment and your pocketbook.
 As the sun sets, it becomes more difficult to see swimmers in the water, other boaters traversing area waters, and shallow shoal areas and accidents are likely to occur.

 - Maintain control of your trash and don't let it get into the water.
 Keep it on board and dispose of it when you return to shore.

-- Watch the water depth; seagrass beds are very important to the health of the bay and operating a boat in water that is too shallow can cause severe damage to them and result in costly repairs to the resource, your boat and your boat engine.
+- Watch the water depth; seagrass beds are very important to the health of the bay and operating a boat in water that is too shallow can cause severe damage to them and result in costly repairs to the resource, your boat and your engine.

 - Have a designated driver if alcoholic beverages are being consumed.
 We want you to arrive home safely.